HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 {:.grid}
 **Table 14: Document Templates of Unstructured Clinical Notes**

-The C-CDA Unstructured Document template defines a C-CDA document with a structured header and a non- XML body.
+The C-CDA Unstructured Document template defines a C-CDA document with a structured header and a non-XML body.
 This template is used to convey information as an embedded object or referenced file.
 It may be appropriate for use cases where the exchange of clinical information does not require structured representation of the content.
 Simply having the structured header information may be beneficial for information exchange.